Biography of Archaeologist Howard Carter

 The Beginnings of a Famous Archaeologist

 He was a very talented artist, but he wanted something different out of life.
 He first stepped out into the field of archaeology in the fall of 1891, where he began his career with the Egyptian Exploration Fund as a tracer, which means he copied drawings and inscriptions on paper for further studying.
-He was only 17 years-old at that time.
+He was only 17 years-old at the time.

 He proved to be hardworking and faithful to his work.
 This led him into 31 years of digging and discovering before he found many treasures including one of the most valuable treasures ever uncovered - King Tut's tomb.

 Howard Carter worked on his first project at the age of 17 in Bani Hassan, which was the grave site of the Sovereign Princes of Middle Egypt during 2000 B.C.
 He was not the head archaeologist, and was responsible for recording and copying the drawings on the walls of the tomb.
 This was a good task for him, due to his studies in art.
 His passion for archeology grew through this project.
 While working as a tracer, he would work all day long, only stopping to sleep inside the tomb itself.

 He went on to work for Flinders Petrie, who did not have confidence in Carter's ability as an excavator.
 Petrie was a well-respected archaeologist; therefore, his opinion would have meant quite a bit to Carter.
 Instead of being discouraged by this opinion, Carter proved him wrong.
 Carter found many important finds in El-Amama where they were digging.
 Although he continued to sketch many of the more unusual artifacts found there, Petrie began training him to be an archaeologist as well.